junxit/us-congress-code/title-07/chapter-50/sec-2009bb-1a.md

 Pub.
 L. 110–234 and Pub.
 L. 110–246 enacted identical sections.
 Pub.
 L. 110–234 was repealed by section 4(a) of Pub.
 L. 110–246.

+### Prior Provisions

+A prior section 383C of Pub.
+L. 87–128, title III, was renumbered section 383D and is classified to section 2009bb–2 of this title.

 ### Effective Date

 Enactment of this section and repeal of Pub.
 L. 110–234 by Pub.
 L. 110–246 effective May 22, 2008, the date of enactment of Pub.
 L. 110–234, see section 4 of Pub.
 L. 110–246, set out as a note under section 8701 of this title.